SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 ### ❔ Exercises

-In general, we advise looking through the [docs](https://docs.bentoml.com/en/latest/index.html) for Bento ML if you need help with any of the exercises.
+In general, we recommend looking through the [docs](https://docs.bentoml.com/en/latest/index.html) for Bento ML if you need help with any of the exercises.
 We are going to assume that you have done the exercises on ONNX and we are therefore going to be using `BentoML` to serve ONNX models.
-If you have not done this part, you can still follow along but you will need to use a PyTorch model instead of an ONNX model.
+If you have not done that part, you can still follow along but you will need to use a PyTorch model instead of an ONNX model.

-1. Install BentoML
+1. Install BentoML.

     ```bash
     pip install bentoml